Simi-Solola/Simi-Solola/README.md

 ## About Me

 My name is Olubusayo Solola, most people know me as *Simi*.
-I am a recent graduate from the University of Lagos and an emerging data scientist with keen interest in writing algorithms, building ML models and demystisfying 'hard' stuff
+I am a graduate from the University of Lagos and a data scientist with keen interest in writing algorithms, building ML models and demystisfying 'hard' stuff